Cumulocity-IoT/cumulocity-vision-ai-app-examples/high-vis-detection/README.md

 ## 🤖 Model

 The model for this demo is a detection model that recognized people and high-vis vests.
+The model used is the **"high-vis-network.zip"**.

 ## 📚 Installing the Analytics